ipazc/bcastInspector/README.md

 This broadcast messages inspector is intended to be a network watchdog and to make alarms when broadcast storms are alive.

 # Compilation

-Follow the following steps to i
+Follow the following steps in order to compile:
 ```bash
 $ mkdir build && cd build
 $ cmake ..